-I didn’t want to invest a lot of money, since eventually we hope to get the garden up and running, so I perused the shed and garage to see what kind of container I could find, and came up this old planter box.
+I didn’t want to invest a lot of money, since eventually we hope to get the garden up and running, so I perused the shed and garage to see what kind of container I could find, and came up this old planter box to use for my DIY farmhouse inspired herb garden box.

 I made this planter box more than 20 years ago, from leftover wood after we built a deck on our house (three houses ago!).
 It was so simple, I’m telling you–anyone can do it.
 Straight cuts and some screws.